 Glenn/AFAR Scholarships for Research in the Biology of Aging program

 The Glenn Foundation for Medical Research and the American Federation For Aging Research offer the Glenn/AFAR Scholarships for Research in the Biology of Aging program to allow students to undertake a three-month research project on any topic related to the basic sciences and aging.
 Research must be conducted under the supervision of a faculty mentor.
-Each scholarship carries an award of $6,000.
+INQUIRIES: 212/752-2327, email@example.com;

 Global Change Education Program/ Graduate Research Environmental Fellowships (GREF)

 The GREF program began in June 1999 to support graduate students in the Office of Biological and Environmental Research-funded collaborative global change research at universities and national laboratories.
 All qualified students are encouraged to apply, but minority and female students are particularly encouraged.
 The fellowship program makes three-year appointments, renewable annually, and pays an annual stipend of $19,200 ($1,500 monthly plus a $600 Research Education Supplement in March and October), and tuition and fees.
-Graduate students selected for GREF are encouraged to participate in the SURE 2004 orientation and research focus sessions.
-If you decide to participate, GREF will pay transportation, per diem and lodging.
 Applicants must have completed their first year in graduate school, unless they have participated previously in SOARS or SURE.
 Applicants are required to complete the application form, and submit a five-page description of proposed research, letters of recommendation from the two mentors and an outside individual, and undergraduate and graduate transcripts.

 Philip C. Hamm Memorial Scholarship Program

-Two nonrenewable scholarships of $1500 each are available to graduate students in the plant sciences and related disciplines from the Philip C. Hamm Memorial Scholarship Program.
+Scholarship available to graduate students in the plant sciences and related disciplines from the Philip C. Hamm Memorial Scholarship Program.
 To be eligible for nomination, a student must have: 1) completed a minimum of one academic year in the University of Minnesota Graduate School, 2) registration during the current academic year, and 3) demonstrate promise as a research scientist through original research.
 Nominees are nominated by their graduate program.